varnamproject/varnam-macOS/.github/README.md

 Download `VarnamIME.pkg` installer from Releases.
 Double click to open the installer.
 You might need to explicitly allow installer to run from security settings.

+The installation instructions is same as LipikaIME's.
+See it here: https://github.com/ratreya/lipika-ime/wiki#installation

 ## Building

 * Make sure XCode is installed